ausgerechnet/spheroscope/README.md

 # spheroscope #

-spheroscope is a corpus viewer and analyzer.
+spheroscope is a corpus viewer and analyzer designated to argumentation mining.
 The backend is based on [cwb-ccc](https://pypi.org/project/cwb-ccc/), which runs multiply anchored CQP queries.